kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 #### Kubestellar init

-This subcommand is used after installation to finish setup and does two things.
-One is to ensure that the edge service provider workspace (ESPW) exists and has the required contents.
-The other is to ensure that the `root:compute` workspace has been extended with the RBAC objects that enable the syncer to propagate reported state for downsynced objects defined by the APIExport from that workspace of a subset of the Kubernetes API for managing containerized workloads.
+This subcommand is used after installation to finish setup and does the following four things.

+1. Ensure that the edge service provider workspace (ESPW) exists and has the required contents.

+2. Ensure that the `root:compute` workspace has been extended with the RBAC objects that enable the syncer to propagate reported state for downsynced objects defined by the APIExport from that workspace of a subset of the Kubernetes API for managing containerized workloads.

+3. Ensure the existence of an inventory management workspace at pathname "root:imw1".

+4. Ensure the existence of a workload management workspace at pathname "root:wmw1" and that it has APIBindings that import the namespaced Kubernetes resources (kinds of objects) for management of containerized workloads.

+At the completion of `kubestellar init` the current workspace will be "root:wmw1".

 #### KubeStellar start